-To obtain an early change in physical properties of urethane or polyurethane, intensive exposure to operating conditions is used.
+To obtain an early change in the physical properties of urethane or polyurethane, intensive exposure to operating conditions is used.

-A material (like a flame retardant or filler) which is included to change the final product, but it doesn’t affect the chemical reaction.
+A material (like a flame retardant or filler) is included to change the final product, but it doesn’t affect the chemical reaction.

 A prolongation of the stabilization process after the “cure” has been performed to the desired degree for a certain duration.